SCA (company): Forest holdings

 SCA is Europe's largest private owner of forest land and manages a total of around 2.6 e6ha in northern Sweden, of which two million hectares of productive forest land, which corresponds to up to nine percent of Sweden's total productive forest land.
 The company also has forests in Estonia, Latvia and Lithuania, which are responsible for managing their own forests, felling and purchasing timber in order to supply SCA's industries with raw material.
 SCA uses its forest to produce wood-based products such as sawn timber, paper pulp and packaging paper (kraftliner).
 The company owns wind turbines and produces solid and liquid biofuels from its by-products.
 The company also provides services for forest owners and transport solutions.

 Sustainability

-In 2023 SCA was nominated for "sustainable forestry" and certified products.
-Continuous work is underway to strengthen biological diversity and secure functional ecosystems.
-In 2014, the Ethisphere Institute selected SCA as one of the world's most ethical companies for the seventh time in a row.
+During the autumn of 2025, SCA's forestry operations were audited in accordance with the FSC Forest Management Standard, with a successful outcome.
+FSC welcomes a new agreement on forest management and Sami rights in Sweden, which strengthened the customer dialogue and pleased the majority of SCA's customer relations.

-In April 2025, SCA notified the Forest Stewardship Council (FSC) that they will self-terminate their forest management certification in Sweden as of 1 June 2025 because of challenges in continuing the certification process.
+During 2025 and 2026 the companies L'Oréal, Zalando and Nestlé stopped using SCA as their supplier after controversies around their forestry practices.